 “For if the firstfruit is holy, the lump is also holy; and if the root is holy, so are the branches.
 And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
 But if you do boast, remember that you do not support the root, but the root supports you.”—Romans 11:16-18

 God didn’t make it a mystery for you to figure out.
 He wants His divine plan to be proclaimed and for you to walk in the fullness of His blessings.
-In order to do so, you must know those covenant blessings by heart so they flood your mind, will, and emotions.
+To do so, you must know those covenant blessings by heart so they flood your mind, will, and emotions.
 They allow you to stand firm against anything that is blocking you from receiving your inheritance as His sons and daughters.